open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Draw the neutral gaze__

 Open the *neutral_gaze* SKETCHPAD.
-Now select the image tool by clicking on the button with the moon-mountain-landscape-like icon.
+Now select the image tool by clicking on the button with the mountain-landscape-like icon.
 Click on the center of the screen (0, 0).
 The 'Select file from pool' dialog will appear.
 Select the file `gaze_neutral.png` and click on the 'Select' button.
 The neutral gaze image will now stare at you from the center of the screen!
 Finally, like before, change the 'Duration' field from 'keypress' to '745'.
 (And note again that this means a duration of 750 ms on most monitors!)

 <div class='info-box' markdown='1'>